brichu26/brianchu26.github.io/README.md

 - Improved hover color effects(blue and gold effect when hovering over UC Berkeley header on Education page)
 - Took out all box shadows
 - Fine-tuned look of homepage

+May 3rd:
+- Updated background picture of all pages
+- Edited Contacts section to include logo of LinkedIn and GitHub
+- Massively revamped main page